dimfeld/promulgator/README.md

 I'm working on this in my spare time, so can't make any promises on when these will be done.
 This list is in rough order of priority.

-* Allow commenting on, resolving, closing, and assigning Jira issues from Slack.
+* Allow commenting on and assigning Jira issues from Slack.
 Slash commands first, RTM with @jira support later.
+* Allow resolving and closing issues from Slack.
+Jira's workflow system makes this complex and potentially different for every installation.
 * Attempted autocorrelation between Jira and Slack users
-* Handle events from Jira for issues created, resolved, etc.
+* Handle events from Jira for issues created, resolved, etc. The Slack integration does this right now so it's not too important for me.
 * Option to post an blurb with issue details whenever an issue is referenced.
 * Handle webhooks from Git servers to resolve issues based on pushed commits.
 * Support HTTPS for webhooks